Probing the Ground State of the Antiferromagnetic Heisenberg Model on the Kagome Lattice using Geometrically Informed Variational Quantum Eigensolver: Introduction

-where $[i, j] = 1/\sqrt{2} \left( \ket{\uparrow}_i \ket{\downarrow}_j - \ket{\downarrow}_i \ket{\uparrow}_j\right)$ for each neighbor pair $\langle i, j \rangle$ in a dimer configuration $\mathcal{D}_n$ from the set of all possible dimer configurations $\mathcal{D}$, is indeed a ground state for the Heisenberg model in a lattice of simply connected triangles, where it is possible to form a singlet state in each triangle.
-Examples of simply connected triangles are the simple one-triangle, two connected triangles, one kagome star, and a chain of kagome stars.
-However, the argument fails for an arbitrary kagome lattice, such as three interconnected kagome stars or the lattice in Fig. \ref{fig:kagome-lattice}, because the configuration becomes geometrically frustrated and the condition of forming a singlet state in each triangle is violated.
+where $[i, j] = \frac{1}{\sqrt{2}} \left( \ket{\uparrow_i \downarrow_j} - \ket{\downarrow_i \uparrow_j} \right)$ for each neighbor pair $\langle i, j \rangle$ in a dimer configuration $\mathcal{D}_n$ from the set of all possible dimer configurations $\mathcal{D}$.\\ Examples of simply connected triangles are the simple one-triangle, two connected triangles, one kagome star, and a chain of kagome stars.
+However, the argument fails for an arbitrary kagome lattice, such as three overlaid kagome stars, as shown in Fig. \ref{fig:kagome-lattice}, because the configuration becomes geometrically frustrated and the condition of forming a singlet state in each triangle is violated.
 For that reason, the resonating valence bond (RVB) spin liquid state is proposed, which features short-range correlation and gapped excitations~\cite{Sachdev1992}.
 However, numerical studies showed signs of long-range correlations with algebraic decay and gapless spectrum~\cite{Waldtmann1998}.
-For instance, using the Gutzwiller projected wave function, it has been shown that U(1) Dirac spin liquid has better agreement with exact diagonalization for $4\times 4\times 3$ sites~\cite{Ran2007}.
+For instance, using the Gutzwiller projected wave function, it has been shown that U(1) Dirac spin liquid has better agreement with exact diagonalization for $48$ sites~\cite{Ran2007}.\\ This system's general ground state is not fully understood yet, especially in the thermodynamic limit ,i.e., an infinite lattice.
+Interestingly, numerical studies show very distinct results; initial numerical approaches of the density-matrix renormalization group (DMRG) showed a gapped ground state of $\mathbb{Z}_2$ spin liquid with short-range entanglement~\cite{Simeng2011}, while recent DMRG studies hint at algebraic states such as the $U(1)$ Dirac spin liquid~\cite{He2017} or chiral spin liquid~\cite{Sun2024}.
+Moreover, \citet{Liao2017} used the projected entangled simplex states (PESS) to show that the ground state exhibits gapless quantum spin liquid in the infinite lattice limit.
+Exact diagonalization methods showed that the ground state differs from the theoretical candidates, at least in the small finite sizes of 36 and 48 spin sites~\cite{Lauchli2019}.
+Recently, a physically oriented neural network ansatz has been employed for lattices of 48 sites and showed signs of a spinon pair density wave that does not break time reversal symmetry or any of the lattice symmetries~\cite{Tania2025}.

+Quantum experiments on the kagome lattice are still very limited.
+Theoretical proposals and classical simulations have been carried out.
+Some studies are devoted to optimizing the implementation of the Hamiltonian variational (HV) ansatz~\cite{Bosse2022, Kattemolle2022}, while some studies like \citet{guo2025quantum} utilized the HV ansatz and showed phase transitions when considering different ratios of second-nearest neighbor interactions to first-nearest neighbor ones.
+Although the HV ansatz is physically inspired, it is still too deep for NISQ devices.